mrrooijen/graphql_activerecord_autoselect/README.md

 In this example an actor has many organizations.
 We allow the client to query all of the actor's organizations, or a specific one by id.
 We acquire the lookahead functionality provided by GraphQL Ruby and pass it to `autoselect`.

-The `autoselect` method is made available to all instances of ActiveRecord::Base and ActiveRecord::Relations in classes where the GraphQLActiveRecordAutoSelect refinement is used (`using GraphQLActiveRecordAutoSelect`).
+The `autoselect` method is made available to ActiveRecord::Base at the class level, as well as to all instances of ActiveRecord::Relations, in classes where the GraphQLActiveRecordAutoSelect refinement is used (`using GraphQLActiveRecordAutoSelect`).

 If you submit the following query to the server: